ros-controls/ros2_control_demos/example_12/doc/userdoc.rst

 .. _ros2_control_demos_example_12_userdoc:

-Example 12: Controller Chaining with RRBot
+Example 12: Controller chaining with RRBot
 ===========================================

 The example shows how to write a simple chainable controller, and how to integrate it properly to have a functional controller chaining.